DANS-KNAW/easy-sword2-dans-examples/src/main/resources/README.md

 ## Modifying The Examples

 The SWORD2 client only accepts bags that adhere to the [DANS BagIt profile], it is recommended to make use of the bagit command-line tool to manage and update the different bagit-files which must be present.
+This tool can be downloaded through homebrew on MacOS.
 Some useful commands provided by this tool are:
 ```
 bagit makecomplete <source> <dest> --payloadmanifestalgorithm SHA1
 bagit verifyvalid <bag>